Alessandro Perego - Head of Scientific Research firstname.lastname@example.org

 - A model to estimate the diffusion of IoT and the relative market, informed by the data gathered during study cases, surveys and personal interviews with offer-side players (module integrators, software houses, system integrators, telecoms).

-- One or more surveys on the end-user, to be organised in partnership with a specialised institute.
+- Two surveys on the end-user (one in Italy and one abroad), to be organised in partnership with a specialised institute.

 Partners and Sponsors